BetterThanTomorrow/joyride/doc/configuration.md

 VS Code settings to configure Joyride.

-There is no configuration. 😀

-There are some conventions, though.
+* `joyride.nreplHostAddress`, the host address to bind the nREPL server to

+## User and Workspace scripts

 Joyride looks for scripts in:

 * User scripts: `<user home>/.config/joyride/scripts/**/*.cljs`
 * Workspace scripts: `.joyride/scripts/**/*.cljs`